EmmaJin0210/Mood/README.md

     credentials.

-    In a production application, I would make use of built-in features such as Flask Login that, together with frontend HTML,
+    In a production application, I would make use of built-in features such as flask-login that, together with frontend HTML, renders login forms to users.

-    To protect user security, I would also use some kind of password hash (e.g. werkzeug to ensure that we are not storing the actual password.
+    To protect user security, I would also use some kind of password hash (e.g. werkzeug) to ensure that we are not storing the actual password.
 I will also generate a token that expires after e.g. 30 minutes, so an inactive user does not stay logged in.